|

 Product traceability

-Examples of applications for the Internet of Things
+Examples of Internet of Things applications

-Example Use case
+| Example | Use case |

-Smart Home Automated control of household devices via a mobile application.
+| Smart Home | Automated control of home devices via a mobile application. |

-Smart Cities Management of urban infrastructures such as street lighting and traffic.
+| Smart cities | Management of urban infrastructures such as street lighting and traffic. |

-Health Monitoring Wearable devices that track health data in real time.
+| Health monitoring | Wearable devices that track health data in real-time. |

-Industry 4.0 Sensors in the factory to optimize production and reduce breakdowns.
+| Industry 4.0 | Sensors in the factory to optimize production and reduce downtime. |

-Connected Agriculture Automatic irrigation systems that adjust based on climate data.
+| Connected agriculture | Automatic irrigation systems that adjust based on weather data. |

-Smart Logistics Real-time tracking of packages through integrated GPS sensors.
+| Smart logistics | Real-time tracking of packages using integrated GPS sensors. |

-Connected Cars Driving assistance features and remote software updates.
+| Connected cars | Driving assistance features and remote software updates. |

 Connectivity in agriculture